 Edge support is important for both lying, sitting, and sex.
 A mattress with good edge support will properly support sleepers in all of these situations.

 - 4 stars – edges hold up well for sleeping.
 There might be a slightly increased degree of sinkage on the edge while sleeping, but the mattress still fully supports sleepers who want to sleep near the edge.
 For sitting positions the mattress does have a degree of sinkage, but it is not a full collapse.
-A typical foam mattress will sink by 35-40%.
+A typical four star mattress will sink by 35-40%.
 Mattresses do not have to posses every single one of these factors, but most will have several.
-A 4 star edge support rating would still be considered very good.
+A four star edge support rating would still be considered very good.

 Let’s face it, sleep isn’t the only thing we use our mattresses for.
 Great sex is just as important for your mattress.
 A good mattress should make sex enjoyable and shouldn’t create extra work for you and your partner.

 - 5 stars – this mattress allows for highly enjoyable sex.
 It doesn’t cause you and your partner to have to work excessively hard.
 The comfort and support of the mattress doesn’t negatively impact couples across a variety of basic positions.
 This mattress has great bounce and helps couples maintain rhythm.
 The edges are supportive and can be used for amorous activities in addition to the primary surface of the mattress.

 - 4 stars – this mattress is very good for sex performance.
 It works with sleepers to improve amorous activities.
 In general, it’s a good mattress for sex.
 There may be a few minor areas that aren’t ideal, which could include mediocre edge support, hug / sinkage that inhibits movement, or sub-par bounce.